TimB44/class/spec.md

 ### Primitive Values

-The promitrive types are Booleans, 64-bit signed integers, and 64-bit (double precision) floats:
+The primitrive types are Booleans, 64-bit signed integers, and 64-bit (double precision) floats:

 ```
 type : int
+     | float
      | bool
-     | float
 ```

 JPL does not have any implicit conversions between types.
-This means only one of `x / 2` or `x / 2.` will typecheck, for any given `x`.
+This means at most one of `x / 2` or `x / 2.` will typecheck for any given `x`.

 Values of these types can be written directly: